Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 M558 K0 P1 C"121.loadcell"
 ```

-If you loadcell raw value _decreases_  when load is applied to the mounted tool from below (i.e. the normal force direction for probing) then you can invert the ouput using the `!` character infront of the pin name. e.g.:
+If you loadcell raw value _decreases_ when load is applied to the mounted tool from below (i.e. the normal force direction for probing) then you can invert the ouput using the `!` character in front of the pin name. e.g.:
 `M558 K0 P1 C"!121.loadcell"`

->Important, the loadcell reading being negative does not necessarily mean you need to invert the output, what is important is if the value decreases when probing, then invert it.{.is-warning}
+>Important, the load cell reading being negative does not necessarily mean you need to invert the output, what is important is if the value decreases when probing, then invert it.{.is-warning}

 ## SZP

-The scanning z probe coil, if attached is setup as a second Z probe.
+The scanning z probe coil, if attached, is setup as a second Z probe.
 It integrates the same inductive sensing chip as the [Duet 3 Scanning Z Probe](/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe).
 It allows for a point mesh of the bed to be built up quickly as no movement in Z is required to read the bed distance, and individual readings happen very quickly.

 ### Mounting

-The INDX tool has an optiona mount for the SZP coil that should be used.
+The INDX tool has an optional mount for the SZP coil that should be used.
 It ensures correct mounting distance from the bed.
-It places an offical SZP coil 3mm above the nozzle, centered on X and 35.1mm "behind" the nozzle on Y. (Measured in CAD)
+It places an offical Bondtech SZP coil 3mm above the nozzle, centered on X and 35.1mm "behind" the nozzle on Y. (Measured in CAD)

 If an alternative mounting solution is used then aim for a 3mm offset between the nozzle and the coil.